Nictiz FHIR NL STU3 Zib2017

 ShortWho is responsible for the observation

-TypeReference(nl-core-practitioner, nl-core-organization, nl-core-relatedperson, nl-core-patient, Practitioner, Organization, Patient, RelatedPerson)
+TypeReference(nl-core-organization, nl-core-patient, nl-core-practitioner, nl-core-relatedperson, Practitioner, Organization, Patient, RelatedPerson)

 Must Supporttrue